 Council of Higher Education Accreditation (CHEA) and the

 U.S. Department of Education (USDE).
-Coursework will be considered on a course-by-course basis through a petition process and will be judged to be comparable or equivalent to courses offered at Saint Paul College.
+Coursework will be considered on a course-by-course basis through an appeal process and will be judged to be comparable or equivalent to courses offered at Saint Paul College.

 Transfer Course Evaluation

 Courses will be reviewed and considered for transfer as follows:

 Minnesota State Colleges and Universities that fulfills the

 Minnesota General Education Transfer Curriculum (MnTC) will transfer based on the assigned goal area at the sending institution.